We know that finding the right freelancer or agency for your project can be time-consuming, That’s why we’ve made hiring them so simple.

 For agencies, your offer is sent to a single member of the agency.
 All contracts with an agency member will be paid to the agency, not the freelancer named on your contract — the agency’s payments to their team are handled privately outside of Upwork.

-Enterprise clients will have additional custom fields they can adjust, such as choosing a Talent Cloud, adding a P.O. number, or setting an end date on the contract.
+Enterprise clients will have additional custom fields they can adjust, such as choosing a Talent Cloud, selecting an onboarding plan, adding a P.O. number, or setting an end date on the contract.

 After the offer is sent to the freelancer or agency, they can take one of three actions.